HypatiaX Tutorial 2: Running Benchmark Experiments

 Reproducing Paper Statistics Exactly

-python hypatiax/experiments/comparison/ultimate_comparative_suite_complete_.py \
+python hypatiax/experiments/benchmarks/run_comparative_suite_benchmark_v2.py \

 --seed 42 \